vanderheim-village/vanderwood-twitch-bot/docs/commands/moderator-commands/editrewardlevel.md

 # Edit Reward Level

-The `!editrewardlevel` command is used to edit a reward level in the Battle of Midgard game.
+The `?editrewardlevel` command is used to edit a reward level in the Battle of Midgard game.

 ## Usage